Official repositories on Docker HubEstimated reading time: 4 minutes

 How do I create a new Official Repository?

 From a high level, an Official Repository starts out as a proposal in the form of a set of GitHub pull requests.
-You’ll find detailed and objective proposal requirements in the following GitHub repositories:
+Detailed and objective proposal requirements are documented in the following GitHub repositories:

 The Official Repositories team, with help from community contributors, formally review each proposal and provide feedback to the author.
 This initial review process may require a bit of back and forth before the proposal is accepted.